ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 #### Playing with PMA Labs

 - Let's start with Lab01-01.exe.
-- i'm even using _IDE Free 70_ instead of my licensed version.
+- I'm even using _IDE Free 70_ instead of my licensed version.
 - According to "_detect it easy_" it's a 32bits PE executable, unpacked, compiled with MSVC 6.0
 - Opening it in IDA with default option
 - Only the EntryPoint is exported, it import kernel32 and msvcrt
-- Some usefull strings
+- Some useful strings

 ```
 WARNING_THIS_WILL_DESTROY_YOUR_MACHINE